-Gustavo Rivera was elected State Senator for New York Senate District 33 in November of 2010.
-The 33rd Senate District consists of the Northwest Bronx including Kingsbridge Heights, East Tremont, Crotona Park, Fordham, Belmont, Van Nest, Claremont, High Bridge and Morris Park.
-As State Senator, Gustavo is dedicated to working to change the way business is done in the legislature and to ensure that the families of the 33rd Senate District have a voice in Albany.
-The first bill Senator Rivera introduced in the New York State Senate dealt with greater government transparency and financial disclosure.
-The substance of this legislation, which proposed making it mandatory for public officials to disclose all sources of income they receive apart from their government salary, was included in Governor Cuomo’s ethics package that passed the legislature and was signed into law in 2011.
+Gustavo Rivera was elected to represent District 33 in the New York State Senator in November of 2010.
+The 33rd Senate District extends from the Northwest Bronx to areas of the East Bronx and includes the following neighborhoods: Kingsbridge Heights, East Tremont, Crotona Park, Fordham, Belmont, Van Nest, Claremont, High Bridge and Morris Park.

+Senator Gustavo is dedicated to changing the way business is done in the legislature for the better and is committed to making sure that the families of the 33rd Senate District have a voice in Albany.
+The first bill Senator Rivera introduced in the New York State Senate, S.382 addressed the need for greater government transparency and financial disclosure.
+This bill, which proposed making it mandatory for public officials to disclose all sources of income they receive apart from their government salary, was included in Governor Cuomo’s ethics package that passed the legislature and was signed into law in 2011.

 Since he took office in 2011, Senator Rivera has been focused on addressing issues of health inequity, as well as promoting better nutritional and exercise habits through his initiative, Bronx CAN.
 In January 2013, Senator Rivera was named the ranking member of the New York Senate’s Health Committee.